Variational Approach to Quantum Spin Liquid in a Rydberg Atom Simulator

 where $\langle ij\rangle \in \text{loop}$ denotes the links crossed by the loop, and $\langle ij\rangle^\prime$ denotes other links.
 That is to say, the pairing phase changes by $\pi$ at the link crossed by the loop.
 If the loop crosses a hexagon, pairing phases at two links are changed by $\pi$ and there is no net flux in the hexagon.
 However, if an open loop ends the center of a hexagon, it creates a $\pi$ vortex in the BCS wave function along this hexagon.
 This is consistent with our physical understanding of the $m$-anyon in a $\mathbb{Z}_2$ QSL.\\

-\section{Summary and Discussion}
+{\bf 5.
+Summary and Discussion}

 In summary, in the Rydberg blockade experiment on a kagome lattice, strong evidence of a QSL has been obtained by measuring the non-local quantum order.
-We have proposed a variational wave function to understand the QSL state and the consistency of experimental data has been obtained without fitting parameters.
+We have proposed a variational wave function to understand the QSL state and the consistency of experimental data has been obtained.
 Although quantitatively less rigorous than the DRMG and the exact diagonalization study, our wave function provides a simple and intuitive picture for understanding this system.
-This picture can be extended to other generalizations of this system, such as varying Rydberg blockade conditions and changing lattice geometries, searching for more exotic QSL states.
+This picture can be extended to a similar spin liquid state in other Rydberg array systems by varying Rydberg blockade conditions and changing lattice geometries.
 This opens up a new avenue for studying QSL physics.\\